ianlewis/google_fit_community_connector/README.md

 ## Set up the Community Connector for personal use

-To use this Community Connector in Data Studio there is a one-time setup to deploy your own personal instance of the connector using Apps Script.
+To use this Community Connector in Looker Studio there is a one-time setup to deploy your own personal instance of the connector using Apps Script.

 ### Deploy the connector

 Follow the [deployment guide] to deploy the Community Connector.

-## Using the connector in Data Studio
+## Using the connector in Looker Studio

-Once you've set up and deployed the connector, follow the [Use a Community Connector] guide to use the connector in Data Studio.
+Once you've set up and deployed the connector, follow the [Use a Community Connector] guide to use the connector in Looker Studio.

-**Note**: After using the connector in Data Studio, as long as you do not [revoke access], it will remain listed in the [connector list] for easy access when [creating a new data source].
+**Note**: After using the connector in Looker Studio, as long as you do not [revoke access], it will remain listed in the [connector list] for easy access when [creating a new data source].